irmiller22/tamagotchi/best-practices/databases/considerations.md

 - You're lucky 99.9999% of the time if the network is not a problem.
 - ACID has many meanings.
-- Each database has differency consistency and isolation capabilities.
+- Each database has different consistency and isolation capabilities.
 - Optimistic locking is an option when you can't hold a lock.
 - There are anomalies other than dirty reads and data loss.
 - DB doesn't always necessarily agree on ordering.